Accounting

 ACCT 835 Corporate Governance and the Design and Testing of Internal Controls (Units: 3)

 Prerequisites: Restricted to either graduate Business students with ACCT 800; or SF State Scholars Accounting and Certificate in Accounting students.
-Graduate students in other majors permitted with the consent of the Faculty Director of Graduate Programs.
+Graduate students in other majors permitted with the permission of the Faculty Director of Graduate Programs.

 ACCT 848 Seminar in Cost Accounting (Units: 3)